torvalds/linux/Documentation/teaching/labs/kernel_modules.rst

    Hi
    Bye

-Information about modules loaded into the kernel can be found using the lsmod command or by inspecting the ``/proc/modules``, ``/sys/module`` directories.
+Information about modules loaded into the kernel can be found using the :command:`lsmod` command or by inspecting the :file:`/proc/modules`, :file:`/sys/module` directories.

 Debugging
 =========